projectcontour/contour/design/automated-provisioning-design.md

 ## Design
 The Contour Operator, including the `operator.projectcontour.io/Contour` CRD, will be deprecated.
-We will continue to make the minimal updates required to keep it functioning as-is, and ship new releases as we ship Contour releases, until Gateway API reaches beta (which is expected to be soon, i.e this year) and Contour ships its first release supporting the beta API.
+We will continue to make the minimal updates required to keep it functioning as-is, and ship new releases as we ship Contour releases, until all of the following conditions are met:
+- Gateway API reaches beta (which is expected to be soon, i.e by mid-year 2022)
+- Contour ships its first release supporting the beta Gateway API
+- The Contour Gateway provisioner (described below) provides equivalent functionality for what the Operator currently offers

 At that point we will stop maintaining the Operator, including the Contour CRD, and put it in archive mode.
-This conservative deprecation schedule should give current Operator users enough time to migrate off of it, along with a viable alternative if using Gateway API (described below).
+This conservative deprecation schedule should give current Operator users enough time to migrate off of it, along with a viable alternative (described below).

 A new subcommand will be added to the contour binary within the `projectcontour/contour` repository, here called the Gateway provisioner.
 This subcommand will implement dynamic Gateway provisioning functionality, as described previously.
 Initially, a good portion of the existing Contour Operator code will be copied into `projectcontour/contour` to provide the required functionality; this code will be modified as needed to fully support the Gateway use cases and to more closely adhere to existing Contour code style and standards.

-Use of the Gateway provisioner is optional; users who are not interested in dynamic Gateway provisioning or the Gateway API in general are not required to use it.
+Use of the Gateway provisioner will be optional.
+While it will be required to have a fully conformant implementation of Gateway API, users who are not interested in dynamic Gateway provisioning or the Gateway API in general are not required to use it.
+It will, however, be the only supported way to dynamically provision Contour instances.

 The Gateway provisioner will run as a Deployment in-cluster.
 It will watch for GatewayClasses that have a `spec.controller` value matching what the Gateway provisioner has been configured with (e.g. `projectcontour.io/gateway-provisioner`).